aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Added > Each faction in the game can get its global formation easily customized.
 There are 2 presets for each faction.

 **Feb, 11th 2023 | v3.2**
-- Improvement > If the mission editor sets spawn point markers or destination markers out of the map, they get a warning and the marker is ignored;
+- Improved > If the mission editor sets spawn-point markers or destination markers out of the map, they get a warning and the marker is ignored;
 - Added > Included more options to customization vehicle composition (from 3 types to 6);

 **Feb, 9th 2023 | v3.0**
 - Added > Added an option that the mission editor sets a timer before the CSWR starts to run;
 - Added > Included more options to customization infantry composition (from 3 templates to 6);
-- Fixed > A huge server performance killer has been fixed (the script was running in background without spawn points on map);
+- Fixed > A huge server performance killer has been fixed (the script was running in background without spawn-points on map);
-- Fixed > Spawnpoint markers are not visible anymore when debugging mode if off;
+- Fixed > spawn-point markers are not visible anymore when debugging mode if off;
-- Improvement > Added a massive, friendly and automatic errors handling to CSWR, helping a lot the mission editor;
+- Improved > Added a massive, friendly and automatic errors handling to CSWR, helping a lot the mission editor;
-- Improvement > Lot of code reviewing;
+- Improved > Lot of code reviewing;
 - Documentation has been updated.

 **Jan, 20th 2023 | v2.8**
-- Improvement > You can define through fn_CSWR_loadout.sqf file a custom helmet for infantry and other only for heavy armored crewmen;
+- Improved > You can define through fn_CSWR_loadout.sqf file a custom helmet for infantry and other only for heavy armored crewmen;
 - Documentation has been updated.

 **Oct, 18th 2022 | v2.7**
 - Fixed > Crewmen were not getting customized loadout;
-- Improvement > fn_CSWR_debug.sqf file has been merged with fn_CSWR_spawnsAndWaypoints.sqf one;
+- Improved > fn_CSWR_debug.sqf file has been merged with fn_CSWR_spawnsAndWaypoints.sqf one;
-- Improvement > Now, mission editor has a specific file to customize their AI units: fn_CSWR_loadout.sqf;
+- Improved > Now, mission editor has a specific file to customize their AI units: fn_CSWR_loadout.sqf;
-- Improvement > Loadout function is much more reliable to custom;
+- Improved > Loadout function is much more reliable to custom;
 - Documentation has been updated.

 **Oct, 14th 2022 | v2.6**
-- New > Now you also can customize the vest and backpack of each faction spawned through the CSWR Script;
+- Added > Now you also can customize the vest and backpack of each faction spawned through the CSWR Script;
-- New > Vehicles with turrets spawned by CSWR, when damaged, its gunners never leave the vehicle, staying in combat until the death;
+- Added > Vehicles with turrets spawned by CSWR, when damaged, its gunners never leave the vehicle, staying in combat until the death;
-- New > All units and vehicles spawned by CSWR now are editable by Zeus in-game when Zeus is allowed in the mission;
+- Added > All units and vehicles spawned by CSWR now are editable by Zeus in-game when Zeus is allowed in the mission;
 - Documentation has been updated.

 **Aug, 10th 2022 | v2.5**